15 Expats Talk about Health Insurance and Healthcare in Chile

 When we asked expats and global nomads about the quality of medical care in Chile, they replied:

 "The main problem with Chile, is that it has followed the USA example, as a neo-liberal policy brought in by Pinochet/Friedman of "privatising" most State activities, including Health Care, Social Services, Pensions, Water management, Education, etc, etc. SO.........the owners of these businesses are more interested in making profits, at the "poor man's" expense, and the State does little to stop this.
 So there is great social inequality in Chile, with the "ruling elite" naturally wanting to maintain their advantage.
 As in UK, with national schooling, NHS, State Social support, etc, the State provides good standards as "safety nets" for the mass population.
 The Skandinavian countries offer even better examples of State social responsibility, but of course their tax regimes to support this are even higher than in the UK.
-In Chile, whilst the economy could afford higher taxing (private and corporate taxes) to support widespread social improvements, there is not the WILL by the "Old Guard", who wish to retain their exclusivity," remarked one expat in Santiago.
+In Chile, whilst the economy could afford higher taxing (private and corporate taxes) to support widespread social improvements, there is not the WILL by the "Old Guard", who wish to retain their exclusivity," commented one expat who moved to Santiago.

 Are healthcare and health insurance expensive in Chile?

 "Healthcare and health insurance in Chile can be expensive, depending on the type of coverage and services needed.
 Generally, public healthcare is free or low-cost for those who qualify, while private healthcare can be more expensive.
 Health insurance plans vary in cost, but can be expensive for those who do not qualify for public healthcare.
-Additionally, many health insurance plans require co-payments for services, which can add to the overall cost," said one expat living in Chile.
+Additionally, many health insurance plans require co-payments for services, which can add to the overall cost," said an expat in Chile.

 What are emergency services like in Chile?